apache/qpid/java/jca/example/README-EXAMPLE.txt

 the possiblities for modifcation are numerous.
 You are encouraged to experiment with the example as you work to develop your own messaging applications.

+***Note***
+Due to the way Ant handle XML escape characters in the Copy task, if you are attempting to deploy the examples to a clustered broker configuration, you will need to modify the resultant XML configuration file to remove the '&' character and replace it with the &amp; character.
+This file varies by app server.
+Please see the app server specific documentation for your platform for further details.